-Flood Doors

-Any door, permanent or otherwise, which provides complete coverage of an exterior or interior door opening with the principle function of preventing flood waters into a structure.
+Flood Doors - Any door, permanent or otherwise, which provides complete coverage of an exterior or interior door opening with the principle function of preventing flood waters into a structure.

-Flood Glazing

-A permanent, passive flood barrier constructed of reinforced glass material that is set and sealed within a structural frame.
+Flood Glazing - A permanent, passive flood barrier constructed of reinforced glass material that is set and sealed within a structural frame.
 The frame is then installed and sealed within the structural opening.
-Flood glazing barriers may be configured as single panels (i.e. windows) or as multiple panels in a modular series to form a wall structure of the desired length.
+Flood glazing barriers may be configured as single panels (i.e., windows) or as multiple panels in a modular series to form a wall structure of the desired length.
 Flood glazing may also be installed within another permanent barrier structure such as a flood wall.
 Flood glazing may be used for opening barrier and/or perimeter barrier applications.

-Flood Mitigation Pumps

-A pump used for the removal of unwanted flood water.
+Flood Mitigation Pumps - A pump used for the removal of unwanted flood water.
 Types of flood mitigation pumps include but are not limited to submersible, pedestal, and self-priming pumps.
-Flood mitigation pumps may be utilized in one or more of the following applications; as part of a flood barrier system to remove water resulting from leakage past the barrier, permanently installed in a building as part of a water removal system (i.e. drainage system with sump), and/or a portable device used for removal of unwanted flood waters from a desired location.
+Flood mitigation pumps may be utilized in one or more of the following applications; as part of a flood barrier system to remove water resulting from leakage past the barrier, permanently installed in a building as part of a water removal system (i.e., drainage system with sump), and/or a portable device used for removal of unwanted flood waters from a desired location.

-Flood Mitigation Valve

-This term refers to any style of valve that is used to mitigate the passage of water into a protected area during flood events.
+Flood Mitigation Valve - This term refers to any style of valve that is used to mitigate the passage of water into a protected area during flood events.
 These products may be installed in-line or at the end of line outflow locations.
 Backwater valves are a type of flood mitigation valve.
 Other non-standard designs may also be utilized for this intended purpose, such as flexible rubber type valves.

-Flood Panel Barrier

-A flood barrier consisting of a large rigid panel(s) as the main structural element.
+Flood Panel Barrier - A flood barrier consisting of a large rigid panel(s) as the main structural element.
 During a flood event, the panel is manually affixed to a pre-installed barrier frame, or other pre-installed receiver components, at the location of deployment.

-Flood Plank Barrier

-A flood barrier consisting of multiple rigid planks which are guided through a vertical frame and stacked on top of each other to form a wall structure.
+Flood Plank Barrier - A flood barrier consisting of multiple rigid planks which are guided through a vertical frame and stacked on top of each other to form a wall structure.

-Leakage Rate

-The rate at which water moves past or through a flood barrier or other flood mitigation product from the wet-side to the dry-side of the barrier, expressed as gallons per hour per linear foot (liters per hour per linear meter) length of seal.
+Leakage Rate - The rate at which water moves past or through a flood barrier or other flood mitigation device from the wet-side to the dry-side, expressed as gallons per hour per linear foot (liters per hour per linear meter) length of seal.

-Major Repair

-A repair made to a flood barrier during the performance testing that requires changes to barrier design by the manufacturer.
+Major Repair - A repair made to a flood barrier during the performance test series that requires changes to barrier design by the manufacturer.
+Major repairs are only allowed at the discretion of the certification agency, and may require re-testing or additional testing.